-The HPV vaccine protects against human papillomavirus (HPV).
-HPV is a common sexually transmitted infection and the vaccination is an important step towards preventing cervical cancer.
+HPV vaccinations protect against human papillomavirus (HPV).
+HPV is a common sexually transmitted infection making the vaccination an important step towards preventing cervical cancer.
 The Gardasil HPV vaccine we provide protects against both cervical cancer and genital warts.

 HPV / Gardasil 9 PRICE: £180 PER DOSE (3 DOSES REQUIRED)

-Genital Human Papilloma Virus (HPV) infection is the commonest Viral STI in the UK and the majority of sexually active individuals will have HPV infection at some point in their lives.
+Genital Human Papilloma Virus (HPV) infection is the most common Viral STI in the UK – and the majority of sexually active individuals will have HPV infection at some point in their lives.

-There are over 100 strains of HPV and around 40 of them affect the genital regions where they can cause either genital warts (low-risk strains) or cancerous and precancerous changes (high-risk strains).
+There are over 100 strains of HPV.
+Around 40 of these strains affect the genital region where they can cause either genital warts (low-risk strains) or cancerous and precancerous changes (high-risk strains).
 Persisting high-risk HPV infection is associated with cervical cancer in 99% of cases.
 However, high-risk HPV infection has also been directly linked to cancers of the anus, mouth and throat, penis, vulva and vagina.

-HPV infection is very common and is transmitted by sexual activity, including oral, anal and vaginal sex.
+HPV infection is very common.
+It is transmitted by sexual activity, including oral, anal and vaginal sex.
 Most people acquire HPV infection when they start sexual activity.
-Although, condoms can reduce the risk of transmission, it does not fully protect against it.
+Although condoms can reduce the risk of transmission, it does not fully protect against it.